About the I-71 Widening Project

 Bridge Reconstruction

-The project includes demolition and reconstruction of the I-71 bridge over Beargrass Creek at mile point XX.
-And a latex overlay will be applied to the I-71 bridge over I-64 at mile point 0.3 to extend its service life.
+The project includes the demolition and reconstruction of I-71 bridges.
+Additionally, a latex overlay will be applied to the I-71 bridge over I-64 at mile point 0.3 to extend its service life.

 Additional Improvements